blockchain-certificates-web/blockchain-certificates-web.github.io/guide/display-guidelines.md

 -->

 ### The `<validate-certificate>` web component
-**Caution:** The validate-certificate component is only intended to be used in low-risk validation scenarios.
-It is strongly encouraged that anyone without an established, trusted relationship to the certificate's recipient use an independent verifier installed from a trusted source in order to properly validate the certificate.
-This prevents someone from writing a fake validator that simply looks like this component, but doesn't do proper validation.

 The `<validate-certificate>` web component allows for in-browser validation of any hosted certificates.
 Using this component is easy.
 After installing or hosting the [blockchain-certificate repo](https://github.com/blockchain-certificates/cert-web-component), import the `validate-certificate` web component: